Ptolemy IX Soter: Marriages and issue

 Ptolemy IX is only known to have married twice, first to Cleopatra IV from c.
 119 BC until he was forced to divorce her in 115 BC, and secondly to Cleopatra Selene from 115 BC, until he abandoned her during his flight from Alexandria in 107 BC.

 At least three children are attested for Ptolemy IX.
 The birth dates and parentage of his two sons Ptolemy XII and Ptolemy of Cyprus are disputed.
 According to Justin, Cleopatra Selene and Ptolemy IX had two children.
 The historian John Whitehorne noted that the existence of those two children is doubted and they might have died at a young age.

 Ptolemy XII is referred to by Cicero and other ancient sources as an illegitimate son; Pompeius Trogus called him a "nothos" (bastard), while Pausanias wrote that Berenice III was Ptolemy IX's only legitimate offspring.
 This has discouraged the identification of Ptolemy XII and Ptolemy of Cyprus with the two sons mentioned by Justin.
 Michael Grant suggested that Ptolemy XII's mother was a Syrian or a partly Greek concubine while Günther Hölbl suggested that she was a member of the Egyptian elite.
 However, John Pentland Mahaffy and Christopher Bennett argue that they were considered illegitimate simply because their mother had not been a co-regnant queen.
 They propose Cleopatra IV as the mother, in which case Ptolemy XII and Ptolemy of Cyprus would have been born in 117 and 116 BC respectively.
 Bennett further proposes that Ptolemy XII and Ptolemy of Cyprus are identical with the two sons mentioned by Justin.

-The mother of Ptolemy IX's daughter, Berenice III is not certain either.
+The mother of Ptolemy IX's daughter, Berenice III is also not certain.
 Cleopatra IV and Cleopatra Selene are candidates, with the former favoured by modern scholarship.
 Bennett noted that Berenice III's legitimacy was never questioned by ancient historians, and the illegitimacy of Ptolemy IX and Cleopatra IV's marriage makes it more probable that Berenice III was the result of a legitimate marriage, that is between her father and Cleopatra Selene.